 - Participants of Han Chinese, Thai or Korean ethnicities will be commenced on Febuxostat 80 mg/day as first line ULT, as they are at a high risk of developing DRESS syndrome from Allopurinol treatment. - A booklet containing study contact details, and a table for recording current ULT dose, serum urate level, date of next serum urate blood test, and date of next repeat ULT or flare prophylaxis prescription will be provided to participants in the intervention arm. - Serum urate measured after 4 weeks, as serum urate is a negative acute phase reactant [13] and the urate level commonly reduces during a flare.
 If a participant is experiencing gout flare at this time, the visit will be postponed till 2 weeks after the flare has resolved completely.
 This is a treatment visit and will be conducted by general practice nurses, phlebotomists or other suitably trained staff. - Allopurinol dose increased by 100mg/day if the serum urate is ≥360 μmol/L at week 4. - Process repeated approximately 4-weekly until serum urate is <360 μmol/L, or maximum licensed or tolerated dose of allopurinol reached. - Allopurinol discontinued if unable to achieve serum urate <360 μmol/L due to side effects or intolerance of high doses, or failure to do so despite maximum licensed dose, and febuxostat 80 mg/day started as per the NICE Technology Appraisal 164. - The dose of febuxostat increased 4 weeks later to 120 mg/day if the serum urate ≥360 μmol/L. - If serum urate is ≥360 μmol/L despite maximum licensed dose of allopurinol or febuxostat, uricosuric drugs, e.g. sulfinpyrazone co-prescribed, with 4-weekly serum urate measurement and dose up-titration. - Monotherapy with uricosuric drugs such as sulfinpyrazone will be utilized if both allopurinol and febuxostat are contraindicated or not-tolerated. - Once the treatment target is reached (i.e. serum urate < 360 μmol/L), the practice-staff will confirm with the participant that this was at least two weeks clear of the previous gout flare.
 For participants experiencing a gout flare in this period, the serum urate will be measured at least 2 weeks from the date of self-reported resolution of the gout flare.
 If the serum urate is ≥360 μmol/L at this point, the dose of ULT will be increased as outlined above. - Once serum urate is <360μmol/L, ULT prescription will occur 2-monthly without any face-to-face visits.
-Four-weekly serum urate measurements will stop once the serum urate level is <360μmol/L. - Participants will have serum urate measured at year 1 and year 2 research assessment visits (see later page 42).
+Four-weekly serum urate measurements will stop once the serum urate level is <360μmol/L. - The dose of ULT ought to be reduced in people with CKD 4 or higher.
+As they are excluded from the trial, all study participants will be given the same ULT dose increase regardless of their renal function. - Participants will have serum urate measured at year 1 and year 2 research assessment visits (see later page 42).
 The practice-staff of participants randomized to the intervention arm will be made aware of the results of these tests.
 They will inform the study participants, and those no longer achieving treatment target will be reviewed to discuss adherence with ULT.
-Participants adherent to ULT will have the dose of ULT increased where possible using treat to target strategy outlined above. - Participants can request further clinical visits, or telephone advice from the practice nurse, for their gout, as needed. - The lead applicant, and two of the clinical co-investigators (ER, MS with CDM and PL deputizing in case of leave) will advise the practice nurse and the GP signing the prescription if required.
+Participants adherent to ULT will have the dose of ULT increased where possible using treat to target strategy outlined above. - Participants can request further clinical visits, or telephone advice from their studytrained healthcare professional or GP, for their gout, as needed.